steenblikrs/tinyhome/_posts/2021-09-14-Introduction.md

 ## Define a client:
 Young office workers in big cities/ single with a pet or a couple with a pet

-## Site:
+## Site Analysis:
-This project is meant to be portable and people can
+This project is meant to be portable, so that abandoned railway tracks will be a good site for this project.